St. John's Cathedral (Los Angeles): Lawrence Carter's "metropolitan church"

 From 1958 to 1974, the Rev. E. Lawrence Carter was the rector of St. John's.
 During his tenure, the surrounding area changed from one of white affluence to racially mixed poverty.
 "Carter led the church in changing with it, moving from an upper-level parish church controlled by businessmen to what he termed a metropolitan church welcoming leaders of many races and economic backgrounds."
 In 1973, Carter recalled: "There never was a mass exodus, a confrontation, nothing like that.
 Just a slow ebbing, a dilution socially, economically, racially."
 He described his concept of a "metropolitan church" as the need for an urban church "to do the social bit".
 He noted that "Mainline churches cannot be the church unless they pay attention to the community where they are.
 The church must be involved in all the areas of life."
-During his time as rector, Carter founded the St. John's Well Child Center and also worked to aid the homeless.
+During his tenure as rector, Carter founded the St. John's Well Child Center and also worked to aid the homeless.